THE ARDITTI QUARTET

 On 18th May the quartet will visit Oslo and perform Jenny Walshe's Everything is important at the only connect festival.

-The quartet are please to be invited to the new Pierre Boulez Saal at the Barenboim-Said Akademie in Berlin where they will perform 2 concerts on 20th and 21st May.
+The quartet are pleased to be invited to the new Pierre Boulez Saal at the Barenboim-Said Akademie in Berlin where they will perform 2 concerts on 20th and 21st May.
 The first concert contains music by Bartok, Berg, Bertrand and Manoury.
 The next day within the framework of a Carter day, the quartet will perform all 5 of Carter's quartet's, the fifth being written for them.

 The link for Kingston